 • It’s not for everyone

 – For some, social needs must be addressed.
 Telephone, email, instant messaging are a solution for some.
 Innovative solutions such as virtual outings, online games, and even Second Life have proven successful as well.
 Occasional telework is also a solution.

 – They should be comfortable with technology or arrangements should be made for remote tech support.

-– They should have an defined home office space
+– They should have a defined home office space.

 – Home-based employees need to understand that telecommuting is not a suitable replacement for daycare unless they can schedule work hours around their children’s needs.